 The secret to slopers is to get as much surface area of the hand on the climbing hold.
 The friction generated between the hand and the hold keeps the climber from falling off.
 It takes some getting used to before slopers feel comfortable and trustworthy.
 Slopers are best hung on from below with straight arms.

 When using pockets, you want to most efficiently use the few fingers that fit.
-For one finger pockets, you want to use your strongest finger--generally your middle or index finger.
-Two finger pockets are best held with your middle and ring finger.
+For one-finger pockets, you want to use your strongest finger—generally your middle or index finger.
+Two-finger pockets are best held with your middle and ring finger.
 Using these similarly sized fingers keeps your wrist in a straight line.
-Three finger pockets use all but the pinkie.
+Three-finger pockets use all but the pinkie.
 Sometimes it can be advantageous to jam more fingers into a smaller pocket, but not always.

 Pinches are usually vertically oriented holds.
-They can share similar properties to slopers and other holds, but are narrow enough to fit the entire hand around.
+They can share similar properties to slopers and other holds, but they are narrow enough to fit the entire hand around.

 Pinches require using the thumb on the opposite side of the hold to create a strong squeezing force.
 Of all the climbing holds, pinches usually require the greatest amount of strength.
-Depending on the shape of the hold, the pinch could use between 1 and 4 fingers opposing the thumb.
+Depending on the shape of the hold, the pinch could use between one and four fingers opposing the thumb.
 The thumb can be used on other types of holds to provide additional holding force, but is essential for pinches.